 Typically, we want to find a result, which is the ratio of two numbers.
 These two numbers are a dividend (not to be confused with dividend in finance) and a divisor.
 We can also write it as:

 result = dividend / divisor.

-If you want to leave your result in the fractional form, you might find our ratio calculator quite helpful: it makes simplifying ratios fast and easy!
+If you want to leave your result in the fractional form, you might find our ratio calculator quite helpful: it simplifies ratios quickly and easily!

 As a special case, if you want to determine the divisibility of a positive integer by 3 or 9, you can directly use the digit sum property to figure it out!

 The whole process is relatively simple as you have to repeat the long division steps:

 As we are going to divide each part of the dividend on its own, we need to break it up.
 Begin by looking at how many digits your divisor has.
 This is how many digits we take from the left-hand side of the dividend to start working with.
 For example, if we divide 378 by 14, we will look at the 37 part of 378.
 We will call the numbers we take n₁.